zh4ui/devtools/Windows.md

 * [QTTabBar](http://qttabbar.wikidot.com/).
 Add tabs to your Windows Explorer.
 * [yed](https://www.yworks.com/yed).
 A free effective graph editor by yWorks.
 * [Sumatra PDF](https://www.sumatrapdfreader.org) a small, efficient PDF reader without fancy stuff.
 Works on large PDF files where Acrobat Reader DC fails short.
+* [PDFsam](https://pdfsam.org/).
+Offer the functionality of splitting and Merging PDF pages.
+The basic version is free.
+Note that if you are using macOS, you can use Preview for the purpose.
 * [GoldenDict](http://goldendict.org/).
 A dictionary client that supports many dictionary formats.

 ## Dev Tools